 As has been deciphered, there is significant interplay between the tumour and host environment that drive the likelihood and pattern of progression of penile neoplasms.
 This includes their propensity to metastasise which in part is determined by PD-L1 status and loss of human leukocyte antigen expression.
+In terms of the interaction of penile tumours and the host tumour immune environment, this can be dichotomised into immune inflamed or immune excluded tumours.

+It is critical to appreciate that penile squamous cell carcinomas are not one group of homogenous tumours, but are classified as HPV dependent or HPV independent tumours; both having very distinguished biological pathways.
+The HPV dependent pathway of penile carcinogenesis is much better characterised with HPV serotypes 16 and 18 being the predominant ones associated with cancer progression.
+This is through its viral integration and downstream effects on p53, hTERT, and the retinoblastoma protooncogene with these mediated through E6 and E7 whereby inducing genomic instability and the loss of tumour suppressor genes.

-In terms of the interaction of penile tumours and the host tumour immune environment, this can be dichotomised into immune inflamed or immune excluded tumours. penile cancer cases were attributable to penile cancer in 2017, with 70.2% suspected to be resulting from HPV 16/18 infection.
-When this is looked at on a global scale, we see that HPV attributable anogenital cancers have a much higher reported prevalence in many parts of North and South America as well as northern portions of Europe.
-Although, such data does suffer from significant under-reporting in many parts of the world, such as Africa. convincingly demonstrated that HPV status portends a favourable prognosis for penile cancer and may in fact predict a more significant treatment response to radiotherapy among HPV positive tumours.
-Due to the paucity of penile malignancies evaluated and treated at any given tertiary care referral centre, clinical trials specifically focused on HPV positive squamous cell carcinomas have in large part been conducted as basket trials.
-Although there is clinical merit in this
+It is equally important to understand that HPV contributes to a host of other malignancies including cervical, head and neck, anal, vulvar, and vaginal cancer.
+Recent estimates indicated that roughly 13,000 in 2017, with 70.2% suspected to be resulting from HPV 16/18 infection.
+When this is looked at on a global predict a more significant treatment response to scale, we see that HPV attributable anogenital cancers radiotherapy among HPV positive tumours.
+Due to the have a much higher reported prevalence in many parts of North and South America as well as northern portions of Europe.
+Although, such data does suffer from significant under-reporting in many parts of the world, such as Africa.